redteamsummit/redteamsummit.github.io/about.md

 <h1 class="page-title black-text">{{ page.title | escape }}</h1>

-The Red Team Summit is an all-day conference in February for internal Red Teams to share tips, tricks and experiences.
+The Red Team Summit is an all-day conference in February for internal Red Teams (by internal Red Teams) to share tips, tricks and experiences.
 The Red Team Summit is focused on how to be an effective attacker for your organization and how to demonstrate the maximum value to your organization as opposed to "Here's how to hack my employer."

-Red Team Summit is a hacking conference for internal red teams, by internal red teams.
 Offensive security operators present various TTPs to share lessons learned from accumulated successes and failures.
 The format is similar to Facebook's War Room event for blue teamers.